QubesOS/qubes-doc/external/configuration-guides/vpn.md

    Then create a new `/rw/config/vpn` folder with.

        sudo mkdir /rw/config/vpn
    Now run Browser in Disposable VM and download vpn configuration files from your provider.
 Copy these into your VPN VM.
    Your VPN configuration files in can be seen in QubesIncoming in VPN VM (You can extract here if its a zip file).
    Now open one of the configuration file and keep it open.
-   Now run a terminal in VPN VM. run here sudo gedit /rw/config/vpn/openvpn-client.ovpn
+   Now run a terminal in VPN VM.
+Run here

+       sudo gedit /rw/config/vpn/openvpn-client.ovpn

    Now copy configuration file text into opened text editor and save it.
    Your VPN config file must be named `openvpn-client.ovpn`) so you can use the scripts below as is without modification.
    Otherwise you would have to replace the file name.